First siege of Pontevico

 The first siege of Pontevico was fought between 6 and 8 June 1452 at Pontevico (Lombardy) between the armies of the Duchy of Milan and that of Republic of Venice, an episode of the Wars in Lombardy.

 Background

-During the Wars in Lombardy, Brescia and its province get conquered by the Republic of Venice.
-In 1448, Venice and Milan stipulated a truce: then, Francesco Sforza, a milanese commander, besieged Milan and took the power on February 26, 1452.
+During the Wars in Lombardy, Brescia and its province was conquered by the Republic of Venice.
+In 1448, Venice and Milan stipulated a truce: then, Francesco Sforza, a Milanese commander, besieged Milan and took the power on February 26, 1452.
 Due to his past service for the Republic of Venice, he knew the strategic importance of Pontevico, located long the Oglio river and he decided to besiege his castle.

 Order of Battle

 Duchy of Milan

 Francesco Sforza could count on a big part of his army.

 Republic of Venice

-The venetian forces in Pontevico were exiguous.
+The Venetian forces in Pontevico were exiguous.
 However, the people of Ponteviche, trusting in their own valor, wanted to attempt resistance in any way.